Amon-10/doc-pipeline/README.md

 ## What it does

-A user uploads a PDF along with their email.
+A user registers for an account, logs in to receive a JWT, then uploads a PDF using that token.
 The system:

 1. Extracts raw text from the PDF
 2. Splits the text into chunks